AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway.html.markdown

 The following arguments are supported:

+### Required
 * `cloud_type` - (Required) Type of cloud service provider, requires an integer value.
 Currently only AWS(1), GCP(4), ARM(8), and OCI(16) are supported.
 * `account_name` - (Required) This parameter represents the name of a Cloud-Account in Aviatrix controller.
 * `gw_name` - (Required) Name of the gateway which is going to be created.
 * `vpc_id` - (Required) VPC-ID/VNet-Name of cloud provider.
-Required if for aws.
-Example: AWS: "vpc-abcd1234", GCP: "vpc-gcp-test".
+Example: AWS: "vpc-abcd1234", GCP: "vpc-gcp-test", ARM: "vnet1:hello", OCI: "vpc-oracle-test1".
 * `vpc_reg` - (Required) Region of cloud provider.
-Example: AWS: "us-east-1", ARM: "East US 2", Oracle: "us-ashburn-1", GCP: "us-west2-a".
+Example: AWS: "us-east-1", GCP: "us-west2-a", ARM: "East US 2", Oracle: "us-ashburn-1".
 * `gw_size` - (Required) Size of the gateway instance.
 Example: AWS: "t2.large", ARM: "Standard_B1s", Oracle: "VM.Standard2.2", GCP: "n1-standard-1".
 * `subnet` - (Required) A VPC Network address range selected from one of the available network ranges.
-Example: "172.31.0.0/20".
+Example: "172.31.0.0/20". **NOTE: If using `insane_mode`, please see notes [here](#insane_mode).**

-* `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
-Otherwise, allocate a new Elastic IP and use it for this gateway.
-Available in controller 4.7 or later release.
+### HA
+* `single_az_ha` (Optional) Set to true if this feature is desired.
 Valid values: true, false.
-Default: true.
-Option not available for GCP, ARM and Oracle gateways, they will automatically allocate new eip's.
-* `eip` - (Optional) Required when allocate_new_eip is false.
-It uses specified EIP for this gateway.
-Available in controller 4.7 or later release.
 * `ha_subnet` - (Optional) HA Subnet CIDR.
 Required for enabling HA for AWS/ARM gateway.
 Setting to empty/unset will disable HA.
 Setting to a valid subnet CIDR will create an HA gateway on the subnet.
 Example: "10.12.0.0/24".
 * `ha_zone` - (Optional) HA Zone.
 Required for enabling HA for GCP gateway.
 Setting to empty/unset will disable HA.
 Setting to a valid zone will create an HA gateway in the zone.
 Example: "us-west1-c".
+* `ha_insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Transit HA Gateway.
+Required for AWS if insane_mode is enabled and ha_subnet is set.
+Example: AWS: "us-west-1a".
+* `ha_eip` - (Optional) Public IP address that you want to assign to the HA peering instance.
+If no value is given, a new eip will automatically allocated.
+Only available for AWS.
 * `ha_gw_size` - (Optional) HA Gateway Size.
 Mandatory if HA is enabled (ha_subnet is set).
 Example: "t2.micro".

-* `ha_eip` - (Optional) Public IP address that you want to assign to the HA peering instance.
-If no value is given, a new eip will automatically allocated.
-Only available for AWS.
+### Insane Mode
+* `insane_mode` - (Optional) Specify Insane Mode high performance gateway.
+Insane Mode gateway size must be at least c5 size (AWS) or Standard_D3_v2 (ARM).
+If enabled, you must specify a valid /26 CIDR segment of the VPC to create a new subnet.
+Only available for AWS and ARM.
+Valid values: true, false.
+* `insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Transit Gateway.
+Required for AWS if insane_mode is enabled.
+Example: AWS: "us-west-1a".

+### SNAT
 * `enable_snat` - (Optional) Enable Source NAT for this container.
 Valid values: true, false.

-* `single_az_ha` (Optional) Set to true if this feature is desired.
+### Misc.
+* `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
+Otherwise, allocate a new Elastic IP and use it for this gateway.
+Available in controller 4.7 or later release.
 Valid values: true, false.
+Default: true.
+Option not available for GCP, ARM and Oracle gateways, they will automatically allocate new eip's.
+* `eip` - (Optional) Required when allocate_new_eip is false.
+It uses specified EIP for this gateway.
+Available in controller 4.7 or later release.
 * `tag_list` - (Optional) Instance tag of cloud provider.
 Only supported for AWS.
 Example: ["key1:value1","key2:value2"].

+* `connected_transit` - (Optional) Specify Connected Transit status.
+If enabled, it allows spokes to run traffics to other spokes via transit gateway.
+Valid values: true, false.
+Default value: false.
 * `enable_hybrid_connection` - (Optional) Sign of readiness for TGW connection.
 Only supported for AWS.
 Example: false.
 * `enable_firenet` - (Optional) Sign of readiness for FireNet connection.
 Valid values: true, false.
-Default value: false.
-* `connected_transit` - (Optional) Specify Connected Transit status.
-If enabled, it allows spokes to run traffics to other spokes via transit gateway.
-Valid values: true, false.
-Default value: false.
-* `insane_mode` - (Optional) Specify Insane Mode high performance gateway.
-Insane Mode gateway size must be at least c5 size (AWS) or Standard_D3_v2 (ARM).
-If enabled, you must specify a valid /26 CIDR segment of the VPC to create a new subnet.
-Only available for AWS and ARM.
-Valid values: true, false.
-* `insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Transit Gateway.
-Required for AWS if insane_mode is enabled.
-Example: AWS: "us-west-1a".
-* `ha_insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Transit HA Gateway.
-Required for AWS if insane_mode is enabled and ha_subnet is set.
-Example: AWS: "us-west-1a".
+Default value: false. **NOTE: If previously using an older provider version R2.5 where attribute name was `enable_firenet_interfaces`, please see notes [here](#enable_firenet).**

+* `enable_advertise_transit_cidr` - (Optional) Switch to Enable/Disable advertise transit VPC network CIDR for a vgw connection.
+Available as of R2.6. **NOTE: If previously enabled through vgw_conn resource prior to provider version R2.6, please see notes [here](#cidr-advertising).**
+* `bgp_manual_spoke_advertise_cidrs` - (Optional) Intended CIDR list to advertise to VGW.
+Example: "10.2.0.0/16,10.4.0.0/16".
+Available as of R2.6. **NOTE: If previously enabled through vgw_conn resource prior to provider version R2.6, please see notes [here](#cidr-advertising).**

 * `enable_active_mesh` - (Optional) Switch to Enable/Disable Active Mesh Mode for Transit Gateway.
 Valid values: true, false.
 Default value: false.
 * `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for Gateway.
 Currently only supports AWS.
 Valid values: true, false.
 Default value: false.
-* `enable_advertise_transit_cidr` - (Optional) Switch to Enable/Disable advertise transit VPC network CIDR for a vgw connection.
-Available as of R2.6.
-* `bgp_manual_spoke_advertise_cidrs` - (Optional) Intended CIDR list to advertise to VGW.
-Example: "10.2.0.0/16,10.4.0.0/16".
-Available as of R2.6.

 * `enable_encrypt_volume` - (Optional) Enable Encrypt EBS Volume feature for Gateway.
 Only supports AWS.
 Valid values: true, false.
 Default value: false.
 * `customer_managed_keys` - (Optional and Sensitive) Customer managed key ID.